behaviour

 • Non-verbal signals and gestures can help reduce noise levels.
 Use your voice as a tool.

-• Provide an exit if a poor behaviour has been shown.
+• Provide an exit if poor behaviour has been shown.

 • Only ever reprimand in private as much as possible, some children want that audience.